Frontline Education’s Marketing Team Gets 20% More Work Done With Wrike

 “Wrike has been able to bring finance, marketing, CS, operations, and IT all together in one system,” says Amster.
 “This is huge for us because now I can get a request from CS about a project, for example, and I can comment back-and-forth in Wrike for clarifications or approval.
 We now have an all-in-one project management system, which has been transformational for our company.”

-With all project details and communication stored in Wrike, Frontline employees have a more clear view of their schedules, workloads, and expectations.
+With all project details and communication stored in Wrike, Frontline employees have a clearer view of their schedules, workloads, and expectations.
 “People are less stressed because they understand what work they need to get done and have ahead of them,” says Amster.

 The ability to plan ahead, collaborate effectively, and access information quickly has made the marketing team extremely productive.